Jump to:Page Content

 The exam schedule is made public in early August preceding the academic year.
 Once the exam schedule has been published exam days or times may not be changed.
 Exams may not be added.
 However exams may be cancelled entirely if the faculty changes to a take home exam or final paper.
 Students must plan on being on campus throughout the in-class examination period.

-The exception to this rule pertains to Module period 1 and 3 courses.
+The exception to this rule pertains to Module Fall 1 and Module Spring 1 courses.
 As with midterm exams, exams for these modules are held on the last day of class in the regularly scheduled room.
-Final exams for Module Period 2 & 4 courses follow the regular fall and spring semester exam schedule.
+Final exams for Module Fall 2 & Module Spring 2 courses follow the regular fall and spring semester exam schedule.
 See schedule for final exams and papers.

 The exam schedules for both the fall and spring semesters are created and made public by Aug.
 1. This enables students to check exam schedules before registering for classes and to avoid the problem of taking two courses with exams at the same time.

 It is the students' responsibility to make sure they do not register for two classes with exams scheduled at the same time.
 When or if a conflict arises (frequently with courses in other departments whose exam schedule was not published early, or which may have changed) it is the students' responsibility to resolve the conflict.
 Faculty are not required to give a make up exam in this case; if they do, they must write a different exam for that student.

 Faculty have the overall responsibility for all exams given in their courses and are expected to be present on site during the duration of their exam whether or not there are CAs and TFs to proctor the exam.

 If the course does not have a CA nor TF to proctor, the faculty member is expected to be in the exam room at all times.
 If there are CA or TF proctors, the faculty member must still be present at the first 15 and final 15 minutes of the exam.